All Episodes

 But I digress.

-Five hundred and thirty-six billion dollars in K through twelve education in the last year recorded that I have anyway, two thousand four-2005.
+$536 billion in K through 12 education in the last year recorded that I have anyway, 2004, 2005.

-My must be underfunded.
+My, it must be underfunded.

-$373 billion going for student loans, going to, you know, for Sally May to ensure student loans, going to direct appropriations to colleges and universities where the social sciences are little more than incubators for leftist thought, not so much the hard sciences.
+$373 billion going for student loans, going to, you know, for Sally Mae to ensure student loans, going to direct appropriations to colleges and universities where the social sciences are little more than incubators for leftist thought, not so much the hard sciences.

-So I I had the validation of my skepticism supported and reinforced once again when I got this email from a friend who works at the university.
+So I had the validation of my skepticism supported and reinforced once again when I got this email from a friend who works at the university.

-Inclusive I love that buzzword.
+I love that buzzword.

-Consider the and I'll just read it to you from the University of Minnesota driven to discover holiday office party tips.
+Consider the, and I'll just read it to you from the University of Minnesota driven to discover holiday office party tips.

 Holiday office party tips.

-Consider the purpose of the party create an environment where everyone feels accepted.
+Create an environment where everyone feels accepted.

-Well what's more important than that at Christmas.
+Well, what's more important than that at Christmas?

 Plan a time that makes sense with your workplace schedule.